-Lost Materials Application (for loss of personal classroom materials/equipment)
+Lost Materials Application

-1. Name 2.
-Building/unit 3.
-Home phone Cell phone 4.
-Are you currently a CEA member? □ Yes □ No 5.
-Was the loss your own personal classroom materials/equipment and no property? t school-owned □ Yes □ No Did the loss occur on school property? □ Yes □ No 6.
-Loss was due to: (Circle the letter of appropriate response.)
-A. Fire B. Natural disaster C. Vandalism D. Known theft reported to the police Attach a copy of the police report and provide the police report number:
+(for loss of personal classroom materials/equipment)

-7. Can your loss be covered by your school, Workers' Compensation, your policy or your insurance?(Note: Personal losses covered by your own insurance company will be the deductible or \$100, whichever is less.) · · · · 8.
-Date of loss (Submission of claim must be within 60 days of the loss.)
-9. .
-Describe the personal classroom materials/equipment lost and give the approximate cost of each: 10.
-Date of purchase of item(s): Note (attach sal e: The maximum amount you can collect is \$100 per school year. les receipts, if available) ature: Date: - completed application to the CEA office (Rt. #1) or fax it to (614) 253-0
+1.Name 2.Building/unit 3.Home phone Cell phone 4.
+Are you currently a CEA member? $\Box$ Yes $\Box$ No 5.
+Was the loss your own personal classroom mat erials/equipment and not school-owned property? □ Yes □ No Did the loss occur on school property? □ Yes □ No 6.
+Loss was due to: (Circle the letter of appropria A. Fire B. Natural disaster C. Vandalism D. Known theft reported to the police Attach a copy of the police report and provide or your insurance? cers' Compensation, your professional liability policy ompany will be covered to the limit of the deductible or \$100, 8.
+Date of loss (Submission of claim must be with nin 60 days of the loss.)
+9.Describe the personal classroom materials/equ ipment lost and give the approximate cost of each: 10.
+Date of purchase of item(s): Note: The maximum amount you can collect is Signature: Date: Mail completed application to the CEA office (Rt . #2) or fax it to (614) 253-0465.